Submodular Order Functions and Assortment Optimization: Introduction

+{ We refer to a function $f$ as a \emph{submodular order function} if there exists a submodular order for the function.
+We refer to function with submodular order $\pi$ simply as $\pi$-\emph{submodular ordered}.
+Our main focus is on functions for which a submodular order is known but our algorithmic results extend to certain settings where a submodular order may not be known or may not even exist (discussed further in Section \ref{sec:framework}).}

+\textbf{Comparison with submodular functions:} For a submodular function $f$, inequality \eqref{def} holds for \emph{every} set $C$.
+In fact, it can be shown that a function is submodular if and only if every permutation of the ground set is a submodular order.
 From an optimization standpoint, there is a substantial difference between submodularity and submodular order.
-Consider the classic work of \cite{nemhauser1978analysis}, which showed that the greedy algorithm that iteratively builds a solution by adding an element with the largest marginal value, achieves a guarantee of $(1-1/e)$ for maximizing monotone submodular functions subject to cardinality constraint.
+Consider the classic work of \citet{nemhauser1978analysis}, which showed that the greedy algorithm that iteratively builds a solution by adding an element with the largest marginal value, achieves a guarantee of $(1-1/e)$ for maximizing monotone submodular functions subject to cardinality constraint.
 The following example demonstrates that greedy can be arbitrarily bad even for a simple submodular order function.

 \textbf{Example 1:} Consider a ground set $\{1,\cdots,2k+1\}$.
 Let singleton values $f(\{e\})$ equal 1 for all \emph{good} elements $e\in\{1,\cdots,k\}$, equal $\epsilon$ for all \emph{poor} elements $e\in\{k+1,\cdots,2k\}$ and finally, let $f(\{2k+1\})=1+\epsilon$.
 Let the first $2k$ elements be modular i.e., the value of a set $S=S_1\cup S_2$ with subset $S_1$ of good elements and $S_2$ of poor elements is simply $|S_1|+\epsilon|S_2|$.
 Finally, let $f(S_1\cup S_2\cup\{2k+1\})=\max\{|S_1|,1+\epsilon\}+\epsilon|S_2|$ for every subset $S_1$ of good elements and $S_2$ of poor elements.
-It can be verified that this function is monotone, subadditive, and the natural indexing $\{1,\cdots,2k+1\}$ is a submodular order.
+It can be verified that this function is monotone subadditive and the natural indexing $\{1,\cdots,2k+1\}$ is a submodular order.
 Notice that the set of all good elements has value $k$ and this is the optimal set of cardinality $k$ for every $k\geq 2$.
 However, the greedy algorithm would first pick element $2k+1$ and subsequently pick $k-1$ poor elements resulting in a total value of $1+\epsilon\, k$.
 For $\epsilon\to 0$, this is only a trivial $1/k$ approximation of the optimal value.